 Frequently Asked Questions

-Yes : Malaga is one of the closest cruise ports to its city centre in the Mediterranean.
+Yes: Malaga is one of the closest cruise ports to its city centre in the Mediterranean.
 From Muelle Uno it is a 5-minute walk along the harbour front to the main pedestrian street, Calle Larios, and the old town.
 No transport is needed for most visitors.

 Climb the Alcazaba (90 minutes), walk down through the Roman Theatre below it, stroll Calle Larios, visit the Picasso birthplace museum (free, very quick) or the main Picasso Museum, and have lunch at a terrace restaurant in the old town.
-That is a perfect half-day that covers the best of Malaga.
+That is a fine half-day that covers the best of Malaga.

 La Malagueta is Malaga’s city beach, about 15 minutes walk east from the cruise terminal along the seafront promenade.
 It is a long, sandy, well-maintained beach with sunbed hire available.
 For the prettier cove beaches the Costa del Sol is famous for, you would need to travel east to Nerja or take a taxi to a quieter spot.

-Taxis from the cruise terminal to Marbella cost approximately €20–€25 one way (about 50 km, 45 minutes depending on traffic).
+Taxis from the cruise terminal to Marbella cost approximately €20 to €25 one way (about 50 km, 45 minutes depending on traffic).
 There is no direct bus from the port; city buses go to Malaga bus station from where ALSA services run to Marbella, but this adds significant time.
-For a single day trip, taxi or an organised excursion is most practical.
+For a single day trip, taxi or an organised excursion is the most practical option.